 is not discussed below.
 For details, see the documentation of

-Starting with astropy 1.2, the latest IERS values (which include approximately
+In some cases, the latest IERS-A values (which include approximately one year of

-one year of predictive values) are automatically downloaded from the IERS
+predictive values) may be automatically downloaded from the IERS service as

-service when required.
-This happens when a time or coordinate transformation
+required.
+This happens when a time or coordinate transformation needs a value

-needs a value which is not already available via the download cache.
+which is not already available via existing files in astropy-iers-data.
 In most

 cases there is no need for invoking the

 but it is useful to understand the situations when a download will occur and how

 this can be controlled.

 By default, the IERS data are managed via instances of the